Mystified131/SavvyCodersDAPPreWork/SetupForMac.md

 Select the Macintosh version of the code

-Use all of the standard settings.
+Use all of the standard settings, and please DO check the "Set the Path"option.

 Git: Get and install the newest version here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git